 The preferred method for verification is the Subject Alternative Name using DNS names, URI names, or Service Names.
 Verification using the Common Name is required for the purposes of backwards compatibility.
 Additionally, support for use of IP addresses in the Subject Name or Subject Alternative name is discouraged as against best practices but may be implemented.
 Finally, the client should avoid constructing reference identifiers using wildcards.
 However, if the presented identifiers include wildcards, the client must follow the best practices regarding matching; these best practices are captured in the evaluation activity.

-FCS\TLSC\EXT.1.3 The TSF shall only establish a trusted channel if the server certificate is valid.
-If the server certificate is deemed invalid, then the TSF shall [selection: not establish the connection, request authorization to establish the connection, [assignment: other action]].
+FCS\TLSC\EXT.1.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
+The TSF shall also [selection: